rachit805/fullstack_Developers_Tshirt_store/README.md

-# Django Backend Admin Panel
+# Develop Fullstack_React_Django_Webapp
+Using Python's Django framework for backend, Rest_framework for APIs, React.JS library/framework for Frontend, React_router_dom to connect routes frontend to backend.

-Create Ecom web app with Django and React.
+# Create Ecom Store web app with Django and React.

 #